dbukowski/DBDebugToolkit/README.md

 }
 ```

-If those variables are only related to that one view controller it would be better to remove them completely:
+If those variables are only related to that one view controller, you can also remove them completely, so that the list of variables presented in the menu is always related to the current state of your application:

 ```swift
 import DBDebugToolkit